Affiliate links on Android Authority may earn us a commission. Learn more.

 Inevitably when two significant players occupy a market, they get put head to head (and people fight about who’s the winner).
-We’ve dipped our toes into these waters before, but we’ll go over some of the basics you should know if you’re trying to decide between an iPhone or an Android phone.
+We’ve compared iOS to Android before and even highlighted several things that Android does better than iOS.
+But we’ll go over some of the basics you should know if you’re trying to decide between an iPhone or an Android phone.

 Both the iOS and Android development models have pluses and minuses.